cairo-book/cairo-book/src/ch01-02-hello-world.md

 The `[dependencies]` section, is the start of a section for you to list any of your project’s dependencies.
 In Cairo, packages of code are referred to as crates.
 We won’t need any other crates for this project.

-The `[dev-dependencies]` section is about your added dependencies through scarb ( we'll revisit it later in detail ) .
+The `[dev-dependencies]` section is about dependencies that are required for development, but are not needed for the actual production build of the project.

 > Note: If you're building contracts for Starknet, you will need to add the `starknet` dependency as mentioned in the [Scarb documentation][starknet package].